mikael-johnsson/your-shopping-list/README.md

 # Your Shopping List
-*Your Shopping List* is the place to go if you want a quick and easy way to create a shopping list while also have the abilty to keep track of what you already bought, and share that list someone.
+*Your Shopping List* is the place to go if you want a quick and easy way to create a shopping list while on the go!
+You can: edit it, delete it or share it with a friend!

 This is a project created during the Code Institute flag, being the portfolio project 4.
 It is for learning purposes only.